 Trowbridge: IOS-1755346 (2019-2022; Co-PIs H. Adams, W. Pockman) Collaborative Research: How to live on a (carbon and water) budget: Tree investment in chemical defenses across a gradient of physiological drought stress ($1.2M) Intellectual Merit: This work examines interactions between drought stress, chemical defenses, hydraulic function, and carbohydrate availability in mature conifers to better integrate biotic agents into current mortality frameworks/models.
 Broader Impacts: This project has supported three postdocs, three graduate students, and numerous undergraduates.
 Major outreach efforts consist of Co-PIs leading a field course for students from underrepresented groups in 2022 and integrating project data into problem-based learning courses.
 Publications: Despite COVID, we have published two papers with another two in review.

 Yeakel.
 SGP–1623852 (2016-2020; Co-PI J.D.
 Yeakel).
 Collaborative Research: Assessing millennial-scale community dynamics using highly-resolved mammal and vegetation food webs ($431,800).
 Intellectual Merit: The primary objective of this work is to integrate recently discovered small mammal fossil material into understandings of the La Brea ecosystem before the Last Glacial Maximum, and to reconstruct consumer-resource interactions among plant functional groups, herbivores, meso-, and apex carnivores.
 This project has contributed to 3 published manuscripts.
 This is Yeakel's first NSF award as PI.
-Broader Impacts: co-PIs on the award stablished a Teachers Workshop at the La Brea Tar Pits and Museum to introduce the Community Science microfossil sorting initiative.
+Broader Impacts: co-PIs on the award established a Teachers Workshop at the La Brea Tar Pits and Museum to introduce the Community Science microfossil sorting initiative.